-The statutory law of Riviere Rapide Parish applicable to the 2018 problem is included with the case materials.
-For purposes of the 2018 Mock Trial Competition, statutes, case law, and/or jury charges are applicable and binding only if they are from the jurisdiction of Riviere Rapide Parish or from the Riviere Rapide Parish Statutes (RRPS).
+Any applicable law necessary for the problem is included with the problem itself as part of the case materials.
+For purposes of the 2019 Mock Trial Competition, statutes, case law, and/or jury charges are applicable and binding only if they are provided with the problem.

-All trials are governed by the National High School Mock Trial Rules of Evidence, which are provided, as well as the Rules of Competition provided below.
+All trials are governed by the National High School Mock Trial Rules of the Competition and Rules of Evidence, which are provided.
+Further information, if needed, can be found at www.nationalmocktrial.org.